Brasme/TicTacToe/README.md

 Version 1.0.0 - Playable and useful for future AI/analyze

-SO far - just a console app :
+So far - just a console app :

         %> h